sghuang19/unituring/README.md

 - [ ] Re-design the states interpretation of `unituring` instead of simply using tuples.

-We could use a fixed-lengthed binary number as state.
+We could use a fixed-length binary number as state.
 With certain portion of the state representing different elements.
-For example, first 2 bits for internal state (i.e., initial, matching rules, going right to resume exectution, etc.) and the following 4 bits for current state, 4 bits for current symbols, 1 bit for tape movement, and so on.
+For example, first 2 bits for internal state (i.e., initial, matching rules, going right to resume execution, etc.) and the following 4 bits for current state, 4 bits for current symbols, 1 bit for tape movement, and so on.

+I could have write a 2-tape machine at the very start, this would make the project much easier.